nicholeemma/selenium-test/README.md

 Since IDE cannot locate element in a opening new website, so the test case must be executed one by one.

-1. firefox version54 can work for selenium IDE
+1.firefox version54 can work for selenium IDE
 55 no longer support

 must degrade firefox
 https://support.mozilla.org/en-US/kb/install-older-version-of-firefox#w_downgrade-alternatives

 get previous version on
 https://ftp.mozilla.org/pub/firefox/releases/54.0/win64/zh-CN/